 Mt.
-Gleason: Pacific Crest Trail is a 5.7 mile out and back trail located near Acton, CA that offers scenic views.
+Gleason: Pacific Crest Trail is a 5.7 mile out and back trail located near Acton, California that offers scenic views.
 The trail is rated as moderate and primarily used for hiking.

 *************Attention this area is Closed to the public due to the Sand Fire read below************